jql6/memory-game/README.md

 A round starts when your score is at 0 and ends once you've lost or won.

 The display only shows 6 cards from the card pool.
-The card pool currently consists of cards with Spades and Hearts suits and excludes Diamonds and Clubs suits.
+The card pool currently consists of cards from 1 (Ace) to 10 with Spades and Hearts suits and excludes Diamonds and Clubs suits.

 ### What if all of the cards that are displayed are ones that I've already clicked?